dashpay/docs/wallets/electrum/advanced.rst

 key in the **Masternode Private Key** field of the **View Masternode** tab.

-IP Address and Protocol Version
+IP address and protocol version
 -------------------------------

 Certain information about your masternode is required.
 The IP address